-In early 2022 the PPF established the Paul Pholeros Architecture Scholarship to honour Paul’s lifelong commitment to improving people’s living environments and investing in the professional growth of emerging Architects.
+The Paul Pholeros Foundation established the Paul Pholeros Architecture Scholarship in 2022 to honour Paul’s lifelong commitment to improving people’s living environments and investing in the professional growth of recently graduated Architects.

-From 2025 the Scholarship, now known as the Paul Pholeros Living Environment Scholarship, broadened to include applications from recently graduated Landscape Architects.
+In 2025 the Scholarship became the Paul Pholeros Living Environment Scholarship, broadened to include applications from recently graduated Landscape Architects.

 What is the Scholarship

-The Paul Pholeros Living Environment Scholarship (the Scholarship) is offered by the Paul Pholeros Foundation (PPF) to support emerging Architecture and Landscape Architecture graduates (within 5 years of graduation) in exploration of an issue or topic related to improvements in health and living conditions of Australian society.
+The Scholarship is offered by the Paul Pholeros Foundation to support recently graduated Architecture and Landscape Architecture graduates (within 5 years of graduation) to explore an issue or topic related to improvements in health and living conditions of Australian society.

 Study Topics

-The area of study is defined by each applicant and may include topics such as social housing, sustainable resources, urban and environmental planning, responses to impacts of climate change, rural development, Indigenous housing and/or addressing population growth.
+The area of study is defined by each applicant and may include topics such as social housing, sustainable resources, urban and environmental planning, responses to impacts of climate change, rural development, Indigenous housing.

 Some areas of interest addressed in previous applications:

-The role of the Mentor is to provide guidance as needed by the Applicant during the development and implementation of the study, and is not an academic supervisory role.
+Applicants must nominate a Mentor whose role is to provide guidance as needed by the Applicant during the development and implementation of the study.
+It is not an academic supervisory role.
 The Mentor will also be the Applicant’s referee, available to provide a verbal reference for Applicants who reach the final stages of selection.
 The Mentor does not need to be an architect or landscape architect however they must have expertise in the area of the Applicant’s Study Proposal.